 The book report may be the most dreaded elementary classroom assignment of all time.
 The elementary Common Core writing standard for argument includes opinion pieces about books, encouraging many teachers to incorporate some form of literature review rather than worksheets filled with information.

-Elizabeth Allen, a media specialist in Michigan, shares that “students who are afforded a chance to demonstrate comprehension in a creative manner are far more likely to retain information than if they had they been required to summarize, match, or recall.”
+Elizabeth Allen, a media specialist in Michigan, shares that “students who are afforded a chance to demonstrate comprehension in a creative manner are far more likely to retain information than if they had been required to summarize, match, or recall.”

 Design a new book cover

-While you may still choose to employ character trait or plot summary worksheets, you can also require students to apply the information they contain.
+While you may still choose to employ character traits or plot summary worksheets, you can also require students to apply the information they contain.
 Students can use facts from the worksheets they complete and apply them during the design and creation of a new book cover intended to engage a specific audience.

 Book covers can include plot summaries, reviews, teasers, and quotes from the story to further hook potential readers.
 A colorful front cover, combined with an informational back cover, lends insight into students’ comprehension of character, plot, mood, and more.